10 Practical Tips to Boost SharePoint User Adoption

 “SharePoint User Adoption is like marriage – You need to invest time and energy to make it work”

 We all learn by analyzing mistakes we or others made and when it comes to SharePoint implementations, believe me, I have seen my share.
 SharePoint User Adoption is one of the most critical aspects of SharePoint success.
 So I decided to compile a list of tips from my experience with SharePoint & Office 365 roll-outs.
 These tips are true for any size organization, small or large as well as any type, from nonprofits to commercial ones.

-Tips are all of equal importance and are listed in random order.
+Tips are all of the equal importance and are listed in random order.
 Enjoy!

 1. Identify and Involve (power) users and SharePoint advocates during the course of SharePoint customization/roll-out.
 Can you implement SharePoint without business user involvement?
 Yes, you can.
 Will it be successful?
 Absolutely NOT.
-You might be a SharePoint geek who lives and breathes by SharePoint, but you can’t be a lone soldier out there in a battle field.
+You might be a SharePoint geek who lives and breathes by SharePoint, but you can’t be a lone soldier out there on a battlefield.
 You need help.
-In every organization there are users who are a bit more techy or excited about the change.
+In every organization, there are users who are a bit more techy or excited about the change.
 Take advantage of them!
 Don’t ignore them, involve them every step of the way, organize a “SharePoint Power Users Team” – meet regularly – solicit feedback.
 Also, use power users as a funnel to other members of your organization.

 Also, remember, it is not just a technology change, it is a business process change as well.
 Make sure when you do training, you align it within the context of the users’ work scenarios/use cases, rather than just explaining what different buttons do.